Life peer

 In the United Kingdom, life peers are appointed members of the peerage whose titles cannot be inherited, in contrast to hereditary peers.
-With the exception of Prince Edward, who was made Duke of Edinburgh for life in 2023, all life peerages conferred since 2009 have been created under the Life Peerages Act 1958 and entitle their holders to sit and vote in the House of Lords with the rank of baron, presuming they meet qualifications such as age and citizenship.
-The legitimate children of a life peer appointed under the Life Peerages Act 1958 are entitled to style themselves with the prefix "The Honourable", although they cannot inherit the peerage itself.
-Prior to 2009 life peers of baronial rank could also be so created under the Appellate Jurisdiction Act 1876 for senior judges (referred to as Law Lords).
+Life peers are appointed by the monarch on the advice of the prime minister.
+With the exception of the Dukedom of Edinburgh awarded for life to Prince Edward in 2023, all life peerages conferred since 2009 have been created under the Life Peerages Act 1958 with the rank of baron.
+Such peerages entitle (or perhaps obligate) the holder to sit and vote in the House of Lords (so long as they meet qualifications such as age and citizenship).
+Prior to 2009, life peers of baronial rank could also be created under the Appellate Jurisdiction Act 1876 for senior judges, referred to as Law Lords, with functions then taken over by the new Supreme Court.

+The legitimate children of a life peer appointed under the Life Peerages Act 1958 are entitled to style themselves with the prefix "The Honourable", although they cannot inherit the peerage.

 Before 1887

-The Crown, as fount of honour, creates peerages of two types, being hereditary or for life.
-In the early days of the peerage, the Sovereign had the right to summon individuals to one Parliament without being bound to summon them again.
+The Crown, as fount of honour, creates peerages of two types: hereditary, or for life.
+In the early days of the peerage, the sovereign had the right to summon individuals to one Parliament without being bound to summon them again.
 Over time, it was established that once summoned, a peer would have to be summoned for the remainder of their life, and later, that the peer's heirs and successors would also be summoned, thereby firmly entrenching the hereditary principle.

 Nevertheless, life peerages lingered.
 From the reign of James I to that of George II (between 1603 and 1760), 18 life peerages were created for women.
 Women, however, were excluded from sitting in the House of Lords, so it was unclear whether or not a life peerage would entitle a man to do the same.
 For over four centuries—if one excludes those who sat in Cromwell's House of Lords (or Other House) during the Interregnum—no man had claimed a seat in the Lords by virtue of a life peerage.
 In 1856, it was thought necessary to add a peer learned in law to the House of Lords (which was the final court of appeal), without allowing the peer's heirs to sit in the House and swell its numbers.
 Sir James Parke, a Baron (judge) of the Exchequer, was created Baron Wensleydale for life, but the House of Lords concluded that the peerage did not entitle him to sit in the House of Lords.
-Lord Wensleydale was therefore appointed a hereditary peer.
-(In the event, he had no sons, so his peerage did not pass to an heir.)
-(See also Wensleydale Peerage Case (1856).)
+Lord Wensleydale was therefore appointed a hereditary peer (in any case, he had no sons, so his peerage did not pass to an heir) (See also Wensleydale Peerage Case (1856)).